Download free PDF

 • For instance, the FDA in February 2021 gave Fast-Track designation to Asana BioSciences' oral dual inhibitor of Janus Kinase (JAK) and Spleen Tyrosine Kinase (SYK), - gusacitinib (ASN002), intended for treatment of moderate-to-severe Chronic Hand Eczema (CHE).
 The support from regulatory authorities has led to a quicker market introduction of new medicines that are greatly needed in the rapidly evolving atopic dermatitis market.

-Europe: The atopic dermatitis drugs market in UK is expected to experience significant and promising growth from 2025 to 2034.
+The atopic dermatitis drug market in UK is expected to experience significant and promising growth from 2025 to 2034.

 • The increase in allergies and environmental factors such as pollution in the UK is resulting in a higher incidence of atopic dermatitis.
 For instance, the Department for Environment, Food & Rural Affairs (DEFRA) highlighted that air pollution in many cities is above the recommendations of the World Health Organization (WHO).
 This points towards the need for further therapies that not only improve the symptoms of atopic dermatitis but also tackle its root cause.